 In 2008, DNA damage [12] by silver NPs widely used as antimicrobial agents was studied.
-Uncoated 25 nm silver NPs while with a 25 nm core were coated with polysaccharide to an overall diameter of 80 nm.
-More severe DNA damage comprising DSBs and apoptosis/cell death was found with the coated NPs.
+Bare 25 nm silver NPs while were coated with polysaccharide to an overall diameter of 80 nm.
+More severe DNA damage comprising DS breaks and apoptosis/cell death was found with the larger coated NPs.
 Similarly, otherwise inert gold NPs were not only found [13] to generate free radicals, but also scavenge the NP)s.
-Absent NPs other than naturally present [14] in ex vivo human skin, the free radical production VIS (400-700 nm) light and NIR (700-1600 nm) radiation is difficult to explain as neither VIS and NIR light are not ionizing radiations.
+Absent NPs other than naturally present [14] in ex vivo human skin, the free radical production with VIS (400-700 nm) light and NIR (700-1600 nm) radiation is difficult to explain as neither VIS and NIR light are not ionizing radiations.

-C. Modified NP Induced Oxidative Stress Paradigm
+C. Modified NPIinducedOxidativeStress Paradigm

 Observations [9-12] suggest the NP oxidative stress paradigm that correlates DNA damage with the area of <100 nm NPs should be modified to account for the greater DNA damage from larger 300-1400 nm NPs.
-By QED induced EM radiation, the NPs <100 nm should be the source of ionizing radiation induced DNA damage.
+By QED induced EM radiation, the NPs <100 are the source of ionizing radiation induced DNA damage.